smithfarm/obs_scm_demo/README.md

 ## What is this?

 This is "learn by doing."
-Specifically, we will learn about OBS_SCM by bootstrapping a software project on github and OBS.
+Specifically, we will learn about OBS_SCM by bootstrapping a software project in github and setting up automated builds in the OBS, while maintaining both the spec file and the changes file in git, all in the simplest possible way.

 ## What is github?
 What is OBS?
 What is OBS_SCM?